 -More suction is more important for carpeted floors

 Some of iLifes models have wet mopping modes built into their systems.
 An example is the V5 Pro or X5.
-This is one area in our iLife vs Roomba comparison where the former takes the lead..
+This is one area in our iLife and Roomba comparison where the former takes the lead.
 For now, iRobot has divided its product range into robot vacuums and robot floor moppers.
 The Roombas are the robot vacuums and the moppers are called Braavas.
 This will be a personal choice as it depends on whether your home is hard floored or if you plan to mop it yourself or not.

 -iLife has a mop inbuilt to some models